VH-Lab/NDI-matlab/docs/reference/+ndi/calculation.m.md

   B is 1 if the document is found, and 0 otherwise.

-Help for ndi.calculation/clear_appdoc is inherited from superclass NDI.APP.APPDOC
+Help for ndi.calculation/clear_appdoc is inherited from superclass ndi.app.appdoc
 ```

 ---